 • Elderly / Disabled/ Special Needs

 SECOND-PLACE CATEGORY WINNER

 WINNING SITE COORDINATORS WILL RECEIVE A $50 PRIZE

 The winner’s property will receive a $100 prize to host a celebration for the community to honor their winner.

 Winning posters are sent to NAHMA to be included in the National Contest.
 National winners will be featured in the 2023 NAHMA Calendar and will receive separate prizes as designated by NAHMA.

 FOLLOW THESE RULES TO PREVENT POSTER DISQUALIFICATION

-1. All Contestants submitting artwork MUST be a resident of a community that is currently a member of SAHMA.
+1. All Contestants submitting artwork must be a resident of a community that is currently a member of SAHMA.

-3. The five grade categories for children are based on the grade level the contestants will have completed by June 2018:
+3. The five grade categories for children are based on the grade level the contestants will have completed by June 2023:

 · Kindergarten - 1st Grade